tyconsulting/blog.tyang.github.io/_posts/2015-12-03-oms-alerting-walkthrough.md

 <strong><span style="color: #ff0000; font-size: medium;">Note:</span></strong>

 Please do not modify any other input parameters for the webhooks created by OMS alerts.
 If you do, the changes you've made won’t be saved in Azure Automation.
-Based on my experience, the only change you can modify for the webhook is the “Run on” parameter (Azure VS. Hybrid Worker).
+Based on my experience, the only change you can modify for the webhook is the "Run on" parameter (Azure VS. Hybrid Worker).

 From now on, this alert will be executed every 15 minutes, and search for the result (based on the search query) created within the last 15 minutes.
 If the number of records returned from the search is greater than 0 (as we configured), you will get an email similar to this one: